 FarmED are working with The Country Trust to deliver inspiring, educational and life changing school visits to FarmED and other host farms in the region.

-Emma and Heidi, our two Food and Farm Discovery Coordinators, work with teachers and group leaders to develop bespoke on-farm sessions that compliment curriculum delivery and expose children to farming, the natural environment, food preparation and healthy eating.
+Heidi is our Food and Farm Discovery Coordinator, she works with teachers and group leaders to develop bespoke on-farm sessions that compliment curriculum delivery and expose children to farming, the natural environment, food preparation and healthy eating.
 The sessions are designed to be fun and help boost self-confidence.
 All children are welcome.

 We have a specific aim of working with disadvantaged primary and secondary school children who suffer from poverty of opportunity, including:

 •Children from areas of deprivation (based on the percentage of those eligible for free school meals)

 •Children with Special Educational Needs and Disabilities (SEN/D)